einarwh/escher-workshop/README.md

 Define a more general function _aboveRatio_ that takes integers _n_ and _m_ as parameters, as well as _p1_ and _p2_ as above.
 The integers _n_ and _m_ are weights allocated to _p1_ and _p2_ respectively.

-Calling `aboveRatio 3 1 f (flip f)` should be interpreted as _allocate 3/4 of the original bounding box to the top picture and 1/4 to the bottom picture, yielding the following:
+Calling `aboveRatio 3 1 f (flip f)` should be interpreted as _allocate 3/4 of the original bounding box to the top picture and 1/4 to the bottom picture_, yielding the following:

 <img src="files/aboveRatio-f-flip-f.svg" width="200" height="200">